parapluu/encore/probing-tools/README.md

 ### Parsing

-A simple parser is available to parse the XMl output produced by the DTrace / SystemTap scripts.
+A simple parser is available to parse the XML output produced by the DTrace / SystemTap scripts.

 To parse the XML output, simply run the following command: